aqeelarshad19/apartment_door_connected/README.md

 The voltage between the Pin-1 and Pin-7 range from 12-24 Volts DC but they have very limited current available ~ 15mA.
 This is not enough to driver the ESP module along with the phone.
 As soon the ESP is powered, the phone stops working.
 One solution is to use a USB power bank to power the device and charge it every now and then.
 ### Security
+Note: This solutions is not built for a secure application, although its possible to add security features.
+Such as [signed firmware updates](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html).

 ### Solution- BLE
 With the powerful Wifi ESP module, it is time to move to a greener and more energy friendly solution.
 Blue-tooth Low Energy provides low power connectivity and suits better for such a situation.
 It will have the following components